InfoCision Stadium–Summa Field: History

-InfoCision Stadium was constructed as part of a building initiative undergone by the University of Akron called the "New Landscape for Learning."
+InfoCision Stadium was constructed as part of a building initiative undergone by the University of Akron called the "New Landscape for Learning".
 The $300 million construction program included the construction and renovations of numerous buildings on campus, including the Buchtel College of Arts and Sciences building, an honors complex, a student recreation center, and a student union.
 The Rubber Bowl, the former home of the Zips football team, was located 6 mi away of the Akron campus.
 Due to the high maintenance costs for the facility, the decision was made to construct an on-campus stadium.

 To build the new stadium, several dormitories had to be demolished and the properties of local tenants were acquired using eminent domain.
 In order to house the displaced students, the University spent $22.6 million to purchase Quaker Square, a former Quaker Oats Company oat silo that was converted into a hotel.

 The home opener of the 2009 football season marked the first game held in InfoCision Stadium.
 In it, the Zips defeated Morgan State 41–0.
 To mark the occasion, a ribbon-cutting ceremony was held to inaugurate the new stadium.
 Amongst those who cut the ribbon were Don Plusquellic (Mayor of Akron), Betty Sutton (member of the United States House of Representatives), and Luis Proenza (President of the University of Akron).

-In the 2014-2015 season, the cumulative total attendance for six games in the 30,000 seat facility was 55,019, the worst among all 125 teams in the NCAA Football Bowl subdivision.
+In the 2014–2015 season, the cumulative total attendance for six games in the 30,000 seat facility was 55,019, the worst among all 125 teams in the NCAA Football Bowl subdivision.

 Structure and facilities

 InfoCision Stadium holds 27,000 spectators in traditional seating with an additional 3,000 the grassy knoll on the south end of the stadium.
 The cost for the stadium complex, including the end zone facility, was $61.6 million.
 There is one team shop, located on the south side of the stadium.
 The scoreboard frame is 84 ft wide and 60 ft high.
 A 39 by 22 ft video board is surrounded by the frame.
 In addition, there are video ribbon boards located throughout.
 The seven-level press tower contains concession stands, restrooms, and 80000 sqft of academic space.
-Premium seating options include the Huntington Club Level, which features 522 Club Seats, 38 luxury boxes, two bar areas, and upscale concessions; 17 Suites, which include 16 private suites, and one presidential suite; and the Towpath Credit Union Press Level.
+Premium seating options include the Kaulig Companies Club Level, which features 522 Club Seats, 38 luxury boxes, two bar areas, and upscale concessions; 17 Suites, which include 16 private suites, and one presidential suite; and the Montrose Auto Group Press Level.
 The 7th level of the western building contains press rooms.
 Lower levels of the tower include locker rooms and sports medicine facilities.

 The stadium also has a sloped, grassy hill at the south end of the field that seats 3,000 people.
 The section is used to accommodate spillover from the 5,000 seat student section, also known as the "Roo Zoo", that is located in the bleachers adjacent to the hill on both sides of the field.